Gesupur

 Gesupur is a village and panchayat in Bulandshahr district, Meerut division, Uttar Pradesh, India, on the Kali River.
 It was named in honour of Mir Gesu, a 16th-century Faujdar of Mirtha and Delhi.
-Most of the village's inhabitants are from the Chattha clan of the Jat people.
+He belongs to Chattha Jat clan.

 In 1999 the village united in a boycott of the Lok Sabha elections, when none of the 7,200 registered electors voted in protest against the lack of investment in the local infrastructure.
 The boycott was a success, leading to improvements being made in roads and the supply of electricity and water.

+In Gesupur you will find Hindu and Muslim community people, main occupation of residents is Sugarcane, Rice and Wheat farming.

+There is 150+ feet tall old Shiv Mandir in Gesupur, which is famous in nearby areas.Most village inhabitants are Dagar, Sheoran and Teotia Jats.

+This village is almost 25 km from Greater Noida and is at boundary of two districts G.B Nagar and Bulandashahr.
+If we talk about infrastructure, it is well connected to Sikandarabad via Gulaothi road but legging in connectivity from Noida, Greater Noida.